Del Mar Village

-- Del Mar village is the smallest incorporated city in San Diego County, with a population of 4,500 tucked into a 2.1-square-miles of world renowned beachfront. – (Del Mar’s 15th Street Beach Ranked #4 in Time Magazine’s “100 Greatest Beaches in the World,”)
+- The City of Del Mar was incorporated in 1959 and is the smallest incorporated city in San Diego County, with a population of 4,500 tucked into 2.1-square-miles

 History of Del Mar